SixLeopard/FloodHelp/BackEnd/API/ReadMe.md

         Returns:
             {report\_id:score} where score gives the score number then a list of
-            of all the hazrd ids that contributeed to that score
+            of all the hazrd ids that contributeed to that score, , and also a list of all nearby official alerts

 <!-- TOC --><a name="sessionget"></a>